egison/egison-ruby/README.md

 ## About Egison

-If you get to love the above pattern-mathcing, please try [Egison](http://www.egison.org), too.
+If you get to love the above pattern-matching, please try [Egison](http://www.egison.org), too.
-Egison is the pattern-matching oriented pure functional programming langauge.
+Egison is the pattern-matching oriented pure functional programming language.
 Actually, the original pattern-matching system of Egison is more powerful.
 For example, we can do following things in the original Egison.

 - We can pattern-match against infinite lists
-- We can define new pattern-constrctors.
+- We can define new pattern-constructors.
-- We can moduralize useful patterns.
+- We can modularize useful patterns.

 There is a new programming world!

+## Contact

+If you get interested in this Gem, please mail to [Satoshi Egi](http://www.egison.org/~egi/) or tweet to [@Egison_Lang](https://twitter.com/Egison_Lang).

 ## LICENSE